Is External Funding Really Needed?

 Entrepreneurs are often faced with this trade-off: Should I spend my time on product development and customer acquisition or should I spend my time raising external financing which helps me to accelerate product development and customer acquisition?

 Please be aware that financing usually takes 6-12 months and can also fail.
-Even if it is successful, this does not mean that you can accelerate product development and customer acquisition immediately.
+Even if it is successful, it does not mean you can accelerate product development and customer acquisition immediately.

-In order to achieve this, you have to interview, hire, train and if necessary dismiss employees, implement structures and processes, manage investors, etc. As a result, first you are busy with raising money, then you are busy with spending money, which keeps you away from product development and customer acquisition.
+To achieve this, you have to interview, hire, train and if necessary dismiss employees, implement structures and processes, manage investors, etc. As a result, first, you are busy with raising money, then you are busy with spending money, which keeps you away from product development and customer acquisition.